-Heath Cullens is an accomplished television director who has directed episodes of TV shows like IT’S ALWAYS SUNNY IN PHILADELPHIA, GREAT MINDS WITH DAN HARMON, and FX’s YOU’RE THE WORST.
+Heath Cullens is an accomplished television director who has directed episodes of TV shows like IT’S ALWAYS SUNNY IN PHILADELPHIA, A.P.
+BIO, GREAT MINDS WITH DAN HARMON, and FX’s YOU’RE THE WORST.
 Heath’s other notable credits include IDIOTSITTER for Comedy Central, DEADBEAT for Hulu, and BLACK JESUS for Adult Swim.
 In addition to directing, Heath also produced the Lionsgate feature ARMED RESPONSE, starring Cary Elwes, Ethan Embry, and Alan Arkin.
 A recipient of a Drama League Directing Fellowship and a member of the Lincoln Center Theater Directors Lab, Heath is well-versed at the art of TV directing and will now share what he knows exclusively with Stage 32.
 Full Bio »

 Most people have a general idea of what a director does, but that idea usually pertains more to feature films.
 Directing television can be a separate beast altogether.
 Successful TV directors need to be adept at navigating inherent contradictions associated with this role.
 Unlike in films, TV directors have to both have a vision and still fit in with the overall feel of the series.
 And they need to be in charge despite often only coming in for an episode or two.
 These are tough lines to straddle, but doing so and honing your craft can lead to a successful and exciting career.